The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

 16. Asia Crested Ibis

-Asia Crested Ibis has disappeared and very rare to see as they are one of the rarest birds in the world.
+Asia Crested Ibis has disappeared and very rare to see as they are one of the rarest birds in the world in 2025.

 Image credit: Danielinblue/Wikimedia Commons